Philip K. Wrigley

-Philip Knight Wrigley (December 5, 1894 – April 12, 1977), often called P. K. Wrigley, was an American chewing gum manufacturer and a Major League Baseball executive, inheriting both of those roles as the quiet son of his much more flamboyant father, William Wrigley Jr.
+Philip Knight Wrigley (December 5, 1894 – April 12, 1977) was an American chewing gum manufacturer and a Major League Baseball executive, inheriting both of those roles as the son of William Wrigley Jr.

 Biography

 Wrigley was born in Chicago in 1894.
 He graduated from Phillips Academy in Andover, Massachusetts, in 1914, and briefly attended the University of Chicago.
+In the early 1930s, Philip founded Wilmington-Catalina Airline, an airline flying from the Port of Los Angeles at Wilmington, California to Santa Catalina Island, in support of his father's resort on that island.
 His father, William Wrigley Jr., died in 1932, elevating Philip's role in the family business.
 He presided over the Wm.
 Wrigley Jr. Company, and also the family hobby, the Chicago Cubs, as owner until his death.
 He turned over the presidency of his chewing gum company to his son William Wrigley III in 1961, while retaining the presidency of the Cubs.

 While the gum industry prospered, the Cubs grew less competitive over the decades.
 After an appearance in the 1945 World Series, they only had seven winning seasons in the next 32 years, including 16 straight non-winning seasons from 1947 to 1962.
 They did have a brief flurry of success (although no pennant-winning season) in the late 1960s and early 1970s.
 Although resisting installing lights at Wrigley Field, in order to donate the light standards to the military during wartime, Wrigley was innovative in other ways.
 In 1961, he abolished the traditional field manager and coaches structure and instead established a "College of Coaches".
 This anticipated the specialization of coaches, which later became standard practice.
 His one mistake, however, was not having a manager.
 Instead, he opted to have the various coaches as a "head coach."
 Without firm and consistent leadership, the Cubs continued to languish in the standings, despite having Cubs greats Ernie Banks, Ron Santo, and Billy Williams on the roster.
 Amid constant ridicule from the media and players, Wrigley dropped the head coach idea and hired Leo Durocher as the Cubs' manager in 1966.

 During World War II, Wrigley founded the All-American Girls Professional Baseball League (AAGPBL) as a promotional sideline to maintain interest in baseball as the military draft was depleting major-league rosters of first-line players.
 The AAGPBL was immortalized in the 1992 film, A League of Their Own.
 In the movie, the character of Walter Harvey, a candy bar mogul, is loosely based on Wrigley.
 As is his television counterpart in the 2022 series Morris Baker is portrayed by Kevin Dunn.